-To find a map item based on geographic coordinates, enter the item's coordinates in the search bar.
+To find a map item based on its geographic coordinates, enter them in the search bar:

-- Every value is entered as a decimal number.
+- Enter the coordinates as a decimal number.

 For example, 55.777044.
 The number of digits after the decimal point can not be more than seven (this level of accuracy positions the marker within 1 cm of the actual location).